The Irregular at Magic High School: The Movie – The Girl Who Summons the Stars: Plot

 In late March 2096, Tatsuya Shiba and his little sister Miyuki enjoy their spring vacation along with Erika Chiba, Leonhard Saijo, Mizuki Shibata, Mikihiko Yoshida, and Honoka Mitsui in a villa owned by Shizuku Kitayama's family at Bonin Islands when Tatsuya receives an order from the military to destroy an asteroid on course to collide with Earth.
 After spending their time in a shopping district at Minamitate Island, Miyuki's friends find a young girl hiding in their plane as they return to the villa.
 They learn her name as Kokoa and her involvement in an experiment with her other eight identical modified magicians, known as the Watatsumi series, who are being used in a huge CAD machine to activate a large-scale magic sequence.
 Kokoa pleads for their help to rescue the others in a research facility at Minamitate, where she is helped by Dr. Morinaga to escape and meet her former student's sister Mayumi Saegusa.

-With the help of Miyuki, Erika, Leon, and Mikihiko, Tatsuya infiltrates the research facility and rescues the imprisoned Morinaga, who reveals the experiment to create a Strategic-class Magic called "Meteorite Fall" is capable of causing an astronomical object to fall on Earth and set to be used as a weapon to match Material Burst that is used during the Scorched Halloween.
-Meanwhile, magicians from the military organization Stars of the United States of North American Continent (USNA), led by Angelina Kudou Shields, begin their operation to destroy the research facility to prevent the creation of another Strategic-class Magic.
+With the help of Miyuki, Erika, Leo, and Mikihiko, Tatsuya infiltrates the research facility and rescues the imprisoned Morinaga, who reveals the experiment to create a Strategic-class Magic called "Meteorite Fall" is capable of causing an astronomical object to fall on Earth and set to be used as a weapon to match Material Burst that is used during the Scorched Halloween.
+Meanwhile, magicians from the military organization STARS of the United States of North American (USNA), led by Angelina Kudou Shields, begin their operation to destroy the research facility to prevent the creation of another Strategic-class Magic.
 After rescuing the Watatsumi girls, Tatsuya learns that the Meteorite Fall causes the USNA-owned space station Seventh Plague carrying uranium bombs to begin descending toward Earth.

-As they assist the Watatsumi girls for safety, Erika and Leon encounter Stars magicians Ralph Algol and Ralph Hardy Mirphak attacking the facility.
-Katsuto Jyumonji arrives to assist Erika and Leon in their fight.
-After destroying the huge CAD machine to prevent a repeat of the experiment, Tatsuya contacts Angelina for assistance in dealing with the space station by sending him into the space where he can destroy it before entering the atmosphere.
+As they assist the Watatsumi girls for safety, Erika and Leo encounter Stars magicians Ralph Algol and Ralph Hardy Mirphak attacking the facility.
+Katsuto Jyumonji arrives to assist Erika and Leo in their fight.
+After destroying the huge CAD machine to prevent a repeat of the experiment, Tatsuya contacts Angelina for assistance in dealing with the space station by sending him into space where he can destroy it before entering the atmosphere.
 The destruction of the space station causes an aurora to appear in the night sky.
 Accompanied by Honoka, Shizuku, Mayumi, and Mari Watanabe, Kokoa is reunited with the other Watatsumi girls at the Kanto branch of the Magic Association.